 Each of these weeds will need a unique product and application.
 Some treatments are time-sensitive to work effectively.
 Others may be done at any time during the growing season.
 Do some more research to be completely sure of what will work best for your particular turf.

 In order to manage these grassy types, you will need to use a non-selective chemical compound.

 These will kill everything they touch so be careful!

 Wear a rubber glove under a cheap cloth glove for protection.
 Dip the cloth glove into the chemicals and wipe upwards from the base of the grass.
 The chemical will absorb into the root and kill the grassy weed.
 Some hardy survivors may need a second or third treatment.

 To maintain a weed-free garden, mulch is the best option.
 If you need to kill weeds in your garden bed first an easy solution may be pouring boiling water over the weeds.
 Stay away from your plants!
 This will mean no chemical residue and established plants won’t suffer from contamination.

 Questions about weed control and turf types are our speciality.
-Call us at Rivers Edge Turf for some tips on getting your lawn on its way to health and eliminating pesky weeds.
+Call us at Rivers Edge Turf on 02 4579 9009 for some tips on getting your lawn on its way to health and eliminating pesky weeds.